nm17/onionify/README.md

 # onionify
-Create onion services and more in one CLI command
+Create and manage onion services and more in one CLI command

 ## Example
 Create a onion service for some port on your system.